-Tufts University is home to more than 45 interdisciplinary centers and institutes focused on a broad range of topics, from medicine, science and technology to animals and the environment.
-Led by members of the Tufts faculty, these centers and institutes contribute extensively to research and promote higher learning at the University.
+Tufts University is home to more than 45 interdisciplinary centers and institutes focused on a broad range of topics, from medicine, science, and technology to animals and the environment.
+Led by members of the Tufts faculty, these centers and institutes contribute extensively to education and research and promote higher learning at the university.